polegarh/Soccer-Legends/README.md

-# football-legends
+# IOS App - Football Legends

-An IOS App that lists football legends, and small information about each player
+Quick Description: An IOS App that lists football legends, and small information about each player